What is load testing?

-When a new overhead crane is installed or if any physical changes have occurred to the crane system itself, a series of weight assessment protocol is mandatory for the safety of all workers and employees.
-Occupational Health and Safety requires a Load Test Certificate before the crane can be put into regular use.
+When a new overhead crane is installed or any physical changes occur to the crane system, a series of weight assessment protocols are mandatory to ensure the safety of all workers and employees.
+Current Occupational Health and Safety/CSA regulations which apply to Alberta and Saskatchewan require a Load Test Certificate before the crane can be put into regular use.

-Overhead cranes are tested at 125% of it's rated safe working load capacity. (ex. if rated for 5 tons, a load of 6.25 tons will be applied).
+Overhead cranes undergo testing at 125% of their rated safe working load capacity.
+For example, if a crane is rated for 5 tons, a load of 6.25 tons will be applied.

-While under the additional burden of weight, the bridge and runways will then be measured, using the proper equipment, to see if the amount of deflection in the steel falls within the safe parameters laid out by the original engineered design.
+While bearing this additional weight, the bridge and runways are then measured using the appropriate equipment to determine if the amount of deflection in the steel falls within the safe parameters outlined in the original engineered design.

-The crane will also be tested to see that all functions are working correctly.
-A complete check of hoisting, lowering, trolley travel, bridge travel, limit switches as well as locking and safety devices will be completed under the extra stress.
+Next, the crane undergoes testing to ensure that all of its functions are operating correctly.
+This comprehensive check includes hoisting, lowering, trolley travel, bridge travel, limit switches, as well as locking and safety devices, all of which are examined under the increased stress.

-This also allows the technician to determine and verify any load limit switches to proper and safe settings.
+This testing process also enables the technician to assess and confirm that the load limit switches are set to their proper and safe settings.

 Should the overhead crane and its components fulfill all the qualifications of the load test, our crane technicians will complete and sign off on a Certificate of Load Test off, which details all the checks and tests completed during the testing.
 A finalized Certificate of Load Test allows the new or modified crane to be put into service.